LOADING ...

 Actually, it was her food.

-Pike's mother would try to feed her pop-tarts and sticks,
+Pike's mother would try to her pop-tarts and fish sticks,

-But pike would calmly the offensive food and fix
+But pike would calmly remove the food and fix

-Herself a bowl of oatmeal she would strap onto her
+a bowl of oatmeal which she would strap onto her

 But some old platforms